Core Concepts - Entity Enricher Documentation

 Cost Awareness

 LLM calls have costs.
 Entity Enricher tracks token usage, cost per provider, cost per enrichment, and organization-scoped spending.
-This enables budget monitoring, provider comparison (cost vs. quality), and optimization decisions like using cheaper models for simple fields.
+This enables budget monitoring, provider comparison (cost vs. quality), and optimization decisions like using cheaper models for simple fields — which matters most when processing an archive of thousands of documents.

 Summary